SondosAhmedTaha/SmartPark/README.md

 An IoT-based smart parking management system that monitors parking spot occupancy in real-time using ESP32 microcontrollers, ultrasonic sensors, and Firebase Realtime Database.
 The system provides a live web dashboard to visualize parking availability and guides drivers to the nearest free spot using BFS path-finding algorithms.

-## Start here

-> 📘 **New here?** Before running any scripts, read the step-by-step onboarding guide in [`HowToUse.md`](HowToUse.md) to set up Firebase, start the dashboard, and launch the simulator confidently.
->
-> 📦 `HowToUse.md` lives in the repository root right next to this README, so a simple `git pull` ensures you always have the latest instructions locally.
->
-> 📝 Prefer a printable version?
-Grab [`HowToUse.pdf`](HowToUse.pdf) after generating it locally with your favorite Markdown-to-PDF tool.

 ## Getting started quickly